-You might know if your a long time reader of Krystel Couture that I’v got a huge obsession for clay based face masks.
+You might know if your a long time reader of Krystel Couture that I’ve got a huge obsession with clay-based face masks.
 My obsession first started when I treated myself to the GLAMGLOW Youth mud mask a good couple of years back now!
 The way the clay masks draw out dirt and impurities really is astonishing and definitely an advancement in cosmetic technology.

 Product Details: Clayspray Red Clay Mineral Treatment Masque c/0

 Being a huge sufferer with the occasional blemish, that just doesn’t want to budge, these masks really help to keep my skin in great condition.
 I used to suffer from really bad acne and scarring but luckily this isn’t much of a problem anymore, but because of my pat I do tend to get a huge breakout at once in the same area of my face, mostly the chin.
 This can be a problem and tough to tackle, so normally I apply a good clay mask once or twice a week to really clean out my pores and treat scarring the blemishes may have caused.
 If I’m not using masks I always make sure to apply my blemish serum most nights to try out the spots, making them easier and safer to remove once they dry out.

 What attracted me most to the Clayspray red clay masque was the fact the ingredients are 100% natural and contain 100 million-year-old clay mined from the mountains in Iberian Peninsula.
 I actually received three samples to try out and not the full product, but I’ve heard they come in a spray like a pump making it more hygienic and this also stops the clay from drying out.
 You soon notice when using the clay masks how quick these actually do dry out and it’s super quick, let me tell you!!
 I’ve already used the other two masks before doing these photos, we’ve all been there, right? but as soon as you open the pack and start applying the mask to your face it starts drying up almost instantly, as soon as it comes into contact with the skin.